ansys/scade-design-rules/doc/source/user-guide/index.rst

 ##########
-While it is possible to individually reference each rule to add them to a SCADE project, a common practice is to instantiate a selection of rules in one Python script, and then register that script to the project.
+While it is possible to individually reference each rule to add them to a SCADE project, a common practice is to instantiate a selection of rules in one Python script, and then register that script with the project.

 This tutorial presents the basic steps to setup such a collection of rules for a SCADE Suite project.
 Note that a SCADE project may use several collections of rules.